Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids

 \subsection{Dynamics of Two Laughlin 1/3 Anyons}

 We first study the interaction between two Laughlin 1/3 anyons under several leading two-body PPs using the model Hamiltonian

 with $t \gg 1$, projecting the studied Hilbert space to $\mathcal{H_L}$ (null space of $\hat{V}_1$) where the elementary particles are the Laughlin $1/3$ anyons, undressed from neutral excitations outside of $\mathcal{H_L}$.
+In our calculations, $t=100$ is typically set, which is sufficient to numerically enforce the projection, shown by a finite energy gap between the quasihole states and all the other states above them in the spectrum.
+In fact, we find that a value of $t$ just one order of magnitude larger than the coefficient of the additional e-e interaction term already ensures an effective separation between the quasihole sector and the higher-energy continuum.

 Without $\hat{V}_{2k+1}$, these anyons are massless and non-interacting as an ideal gas in $\mathcal{H_L}$.
 After adding a relatively small $\hat{V}_{2k+1}$, anyons will gain mass and start to interact.
 Figure \ref{fig_l_2qh} (a) illustrates the effective interaction between two Laughlin $1/3$ anyons as a function of $\Delta M$ under the influence of the model electron-electron interactions $\hat{V}_3$ and $\hat{V}_5$.
 The interaction energy is defined as the total energy subtracted by the ground-state energy and the creation energies of all the quasiholes.